As GM union faces big job losses, South Koreans turn cold shoulder

 Meanwhile, youth unemployment in South Korea hit a record 9.8 percent in 2017, almost three times the national rate, and worse than Japan's 4 percent and 8.1 percent in the United States.

-The government of President Moon Jae-in, a former human rights lawyer who defended union activists, is advocating for non-unionised temporary workers, while calling on unions to try to regain public support.
+The government of President Moon Jae-in, a former human rights lawyer who defended union activists, is advocating for non-unionized temporary workers, while calling on unions to try to regain public support.

 "We feel very betrayed by the government and Moon," said a union official at Kumho Tire.
 "Not just the president but many cabinet members were engaged in the labor movement in the past, but they are now saying no to us."